Cupcake-Design-System/Cupcake/.github/ISSUE_TEMPLATE/General_Issue.md

 ---
-name: Custom issue template
+name: General Issue
-about: Describe this issue template's purpose here.
+about: All issues that aren't new features or bugs

 ---
 ## Issue Type (bug, design, new component, etc)